Students, staff, and faculty can access the network shares on IUP’s network through mapping the appropriate drive.

 The Nursing Portfolio is shared space on the IUP network for Nursing majors to store their portfolio data.

 You must be connected to the IUP network before you start this process.
 If you are on campus and connected to IUP, you can proceed with the mapping process.
 If you are off campus, you must connect the IUP network via VPN, before you try to access mapped drives.
+Use the network paths listed above for the network folders.

 Windows 10 Drive Mapping Instructions